MMojtaba/paintings-angularjs/README.md

 # Paintings App

-A web app that allows the user to showcase their paintings.
+A website that allows the user to showcase their paintings.
+Designed for MacOS.

 Made using